ysanatomic/AnatomicalInterface/README.md

 python3 manage.py migrate
 ```

-The interface requires two Redis instances (could technically use only one with 2 databases - but currently configured for two)

-One of them has to be running on port 6379 and the other one on port 6380.
+The interface requires a Redis instance to be running on port 6379.

-It is really easy to spin them in docker containers for under a minute using
+It is really easy to spin one in a docker container
 ```
-sudo docker run --name redisforinterfacetickets -p 6380:6379 -d redis sudo docker run --name redisforinterfacechannels -p 6379:6379 -d redis
+sudo docker run --name redisforinterface -p 6379:6379 -d redis
 ```

-And later you can start them again using
+And later you can start it again using
 ```
-sudo docker start redisforinterfacetickets sudo docker start redisforinterfacechannels
+sudo docker start redisforinterface
 ```

 One of the Redis instances is used by the Django channels while the other is used by my ticket system which allows only one WebSocket to be opened per server.